ImpScore: A Learnable Metric For Quantifying The Implicitness Level of Sentence: Framework of

 \subsection{Pairwise Learning of Pragmatics}

 As outlined in the introduction, we also want to learn an indicator of the pragmatic distance of sentences.
 Thus, we design another learning objective.
-Specifically, we extract the pragmatic features from sentences $s_1$, $s_2$, and $s_3$ and employ the Euclidean distance to measure their pragmatic distances, denoted as $\Delta P^+$ for positive pairs and $\Delta P^-$ for negative pairs:

-We aim to ensure that sentences in positive pairs exhibit smaller pragmatic distances compared to those in negative pairs.
-Similar to the implicitness loss, we design a pragmatic loss, $\mathcal{L}_{prag}$, where $\gamma_2$ is a hyperparameter with range $[0, \infty)$.
+Specifically, we extract the pragmatic features from sentences $s_1$, $s_2$, and $s_3$ and employ the Euclidean distance to measure their pragmatic distances, denoted as $\Delta P^+$ for positive pairs and $\Delta P^-$ for negative pairs: \begingroup \endgroup We aim to ensure that sentences in positive pairs exhibit smaller pragmatic distances compared to those in negative pairs.
+Similar to the implicitness loss, we design a pragmatic loss, $\mathcal{L}_{prag}$, where $\gamma_2$ is a hyperparameter with range $[0, \infty)$. \begingroup \endgroup